 I greatly appreciate your willingness to admit that not all Obama supporters are alleged serial rapists.
 I will attempt to be equally magnanimous: Not all Trump supporters are ignorant, selfish, greedy, shortsighted, narrow-minded, hypocritical, homophobic, misogynistic, xenophobic racists.
 In fact, I bet some of you are only nine of those 10 things.
 Some of you may be only two or three of those things.
 Heck, some of you might even be just one of those things.
 Unfortunately, it is a meaningless distinction because, by continuing to stand with Donald Trump and the Republican party, you actively are supporting an agenda that is every single one of those things.

-The underlying solution is not in dehumanizing other people verbally because Trump won the presidency, but reaching across the isle [sic] like Lincoln.”
+The underlying solution is not in dehumanizing other people verbally because Trump won the presidency, but reaching across the aisle like Lincoln.”

-Here’s the thing about Abraham Lincoln: His willingness to reach across the aisle ended when a bunch of wealthy, privileged, racist, white guys tore the country in two solely because the continued enslavement of an entire race of humans was good for their profit margin.
-And when those same wealthy, privileged, racist, white guys convinced a bunch of less-wealthy, less-privileged, racist, white guys to take up arms against their own countrymen, Lincoln presided over the collective kicking of their traitorous, Confederate asses.
-So when you invoke Lincoln’s name to defend a man who presides over a party primarily comprised of wealthy, privileged, racist, white guys who use racism to trick people into voting against their own best interests and who sow the seeds of division in order to protect their own personal wealth, please know that your comparison is woefully misguided, galactically uninformed and breathtakingly ironic.
+OK, so here’s the thing about Abraham Lincoln: His willingness to reach across the aisle ended when a bunch of wealthy, privileged, racist white guys tore the country in two solely because the continued enslavement of an entire race of humans was good for their profit margin.
+And when those same wealthy, privileged, racist white guys convinced a bunch of less-wealthy, less-privileged, racist white guys to take up arms against their own countrymen, Lincoln presided over the collective kicking of their traitorous, Confederate asses.
+So when you invoke Lincoln’s name to defend a man who presides over a party primarily comprised of wealthy, privileged, racist white guys who use racism to trick people into voting against their own best interests and who sow the seeds of division in order to protect their own personal wealth, please know that your comparison is woefully misguided, galactically uninformed and breathtakingly ironic.

 I am not interested in reaching across the aisle to compromise with the Republican party because you have populated your side of that aisle with treasonous, traitorous, greedy, racist, spineless, self-serving slugs who are beholden not to the American people nor to the Constitution they swore to defend and uphold, but to the Koch Brothers, the NRA, Russia, and anyone else willing to pony up enough cash to make it worth their while to betray the country they claim to love.